 The week starts with a warm-up day with no guiding.
-You can explore the local Zinal ski area and Penny and Eric will be happy to advise on the best places to ski.
+You can explore the local Zinal ski area.

 Our first touring day - head up into the Zinal ski area and ski the north slope of Corne de Sorebois before turning left and skiing round to Grimentz.
 Take an early lunch and then go to the top of the Roc d'Orzival (2816m) to ski the north slope in to Orzival followed by a long easterly traverse back into the Grimentz lift area.
 Take the Bec du Bosson lifts and skin and ski to the Bec du Bosson hut (2983m) where we stay the night.
 Approx 150m of skinning.

 Back to Grimentz via Zinal ski area and then up to the Roc d'Orzival.
-This time go south west and ski north west from the Col du Tsan and skin north east to near la Brinta for 250m (1.5hrs).
-This gives accsess back to the orxival and the Grimentz lift area.
-Return to Mottec.
+This time go south-west and ski north-west from the Col du Tsan and skin northeast to near la Brinta for 250m (1.5hrs).
+This gives access back to the orxival and the Grimentz lift area.
+Return to Zinal.

 Depart after breakfast